-You can get a lot done using Application Programming Interface (API).
-If you can program your own you can make them do just about anything, including tedious tasks.
+You can get a lot done with APIs (Application Programming Interface).
+If you can program your own, you can make them do just about anything; including tedious tasks.
 For most tasks you'll want to use scheduled automation, but what about tasks that you only need to run occasionally?

 api_hack.cmd makes those occasional tasks as simple as a button press.